tomjoht/simplifying-complexity/_docs/reduction-layering-distillation.md

 {% include course_image.html url="https://developer.amazon.com/docs/fire-tv/toc-overview.html" border="" filename="firetvdocssummaries" ext_print="png" ext_web="png" alt="Showing sections at a glance" caption="Showing sections at a glance" %}

 When you click a folder title, it shows the pages in the section along with a short summary of each topic.
 This lets users take in the whole in a more detailed way than simply reading the section titles.
-It allows users to take the next step of moving towards more detail -- first the user expands the section title to see the list of topics, and then the user looks at the section overview details to see which topic might be relevant.
+It allows users to take the next step of moving towards more detail &mdash; first the user expands the section title to see the list of topics, and then the user looks at the section overview details to see which topic might be relevant.

 Crafting the summary sentences is somewhat challenging, but these initial two sentences in a topic are potentially the most useful.
 Ideally, they should give users a quick sense of whether the topic is useful.
 SEO keywords should probably be targeted, and this same description can be rolled up into the HTML's meta description tag and search index as well.

 ## Distillation of information

 In the previous section, I noted that the first two sentences of a topic should give users a quick sense of what the topic is about.
 This moves us into the topic of **information distillation**.
 Distillation is not necessarily information elimination or re-organization.
 Distillation involves compressing meaning into a shorter space.
 When you distill the meaning of a section into a descriptive section heading, you aren't eliminating information but rather distilling the main point into a short phrase and allowing readers to consume the information at a glance.

 A good structure in a doc page usually provides a title, summary, headings, mini-TOC, and topic sentences that lets users take in the information at a glance rather than reading the content line by line.
 These elements are simple, but they are the bread-and-butter of information usability.
 Let's go into more detail for each element.